-- Homework is due at the time that it is specified in the course schedule or Canvas content pages. - Late Submissions: Homework and projects submitted late (as indicated by the Canvas timestamp and "late" flag) will receive a grade of 0.
-Team members should adequately plan to complete group projects throughout the semester.
-In the event of an emergency that significantly impedes a group's ability to meet a deadline, permission and documentation must be obtained BEFORE the due date, along with a plan for submission after the due date. - Attendance: Attendance in class is mandatory and requires being present and attentive for the entire duration of each session.
+- Paper reading assignments and project deliverables are due by the deadlines specified in the course schedule or on Canvas content pages. - Late Submissions: Reading Assignments and project task completions submitted late (as indicated by the Canvas timestamp and "late" flag) will receive a grade of 0.
+Project team members should adequately plan to complete team projects throughout the semester.
+In the event of an emergency that significantly impedes a team's ability to meet a deadline, permission and documentation must be obtained BEFORE the due date at least a week in advance, along with a plan for submission after the due date. - Attendance: Attendance in class is mandatory and requires being present and attentive for the entire duration of each session.
 Attendance will be recorded at every class.
 Missing more than four classes will result in a (U) grade for this course.
 Regardless of absences, students are responsible for all materials and assignments covered.
-Absences must be explained via email sent to the instructor and cc'ed to the TAs before the start of the class. - Make-Up Exams: Make-up exams will only be granted under extraordinary circumstances.
-Students requesting a make-up exam must contact the instructor well in advance and provide written documentation explaining why they cannot attend the regularly scheduled exam.
-It is up to the discretion of the instructor to accept or reject the provided justification. - Grade Disputes: Any concerns regarding grading must be raised within one week of the grade being posted on Canvas.
+Absences must be explained via email sent to the instructor before the start of the class. - Grade Disputes: Any concerns regarding grading must be raised within one week of the grade being posted on Canvas.
 If you believe an assignment was graded incorrectly and it was in fact graded correctly, we aim to resolve any confusion promptly to ensure comprehension of the material.
 If an error in grading occurred, we will promptly acknowledge the mistake and adjust the score accordingly. - Grade Requests: Requests for incomplete grades (I) and withdrawals (W) must adhere to University policies, which can be found here for incomplete grades and here for withdrawal procedures.